Boat2356/EDA_ThaiRoadAccident2022/README.md

 - The majority of accidents resulted in no fatalities, accounting for 44.9%, followed by no injuries at 27.1%.
 There were injuries in 22.6% of cases, and the least common scenario involved fatalities at 5.06%.
 ### How do different accident types contribute to the total fatalities?
 - Accidents are mostly caused by injuries rather than fatalities.
 For example, speeding violations result in more injuries than fatalities.

-## Recommendation
-- Data Timeliness and Relevance: The raw data used is from the year 2565 B.E.
-(2022 A.D.) only.
-Therefore, it's crucial to be cautious about how this data reflects the current situation.
-Consider updating the data to include more recent years to ensure its relevance and applicability to present-day scenarios.
-- Data Coverage and External Factors: The raw data might not cover all relevant factors that could impact the analysis.
-Consider including additional variables or factors such as traffic laws, road conditions, economic conditions, and driving behaviors.
-These factors can significantly influence accident rates and patterns.
-- Data Accuracy and Completeness: Before conducting any analysis, it's essential to verify the accuracy and completeness of the data.
-Check the data sources, ensure there are no missing or erroneous entries, and validate the data against other trusted sources if possible.